mienaikoe/ziyu/Chapters/3-7-Chapter21.md

 "No," thi responded, but Melna continued anyway.

-"Is it really fear that makes you tick?
-Is everyone really fighting for a chance to live in the desert?"
+"Is it fear that makes you tick?
+Is the whole world really fighting for a chance to live in the desert?"

 Shinna sighed as if to prepare to tell a long story.
-"When I was a young kaln, everything was simple.
+"When I was a young kaln, everything seemed simple.
 There were good people and bad people.
 Law and lawlessness.
 'Us' and 'them'.
-You may be young for a fidelant, but you probably know by now that things aren't quite that simple.
-All your good intentions mean nothing when death is staring you in the eye.
+We both may be young for who we are, but we both know by now that all simple things are lies that someone has sold to you.
+Every good intention, every tenet of philosophy, every teaching from wise people in a time of prosperity.
+They all mean nothing when death is staring you in the eye.
 It could be holding you up by neck with a sword to your chest.
 Or slowly gnawing away at the bones of your starving children.
-Or it could be some weird sky dots shutting off your source of warmth and life.
+Or it could be some weird dots in the sky shutting off Ara.
 If you were given a choice to let a million strangers die or watch everyone you love freeze to death, you will always.
 Always.
-Choose your own."
+Save your own."

 Melna sat with what thi said, and vehemently disagreed in her mind.
-But she figured it was best if she kept her thoughts on the topic to herself.
+But she figured it was best if she kept her thoughts to herself.

 "You think anyone in Heiko knows?" thi asked.